Estiak309w/google_stock_price_prediction/README.md

 ## tools and library ##
 Jupyter Notebook, pandas, scikit learn, matplotlibray
 ## Dataset Description ##
-An open source dataset which was collected from kaggle website https://www.superdatascience.com/pages/deep-learning .
+An open source dataset which was collected from superdatascience website https://www.superdatascience.com/pages/deep-learning .

 ## Project Description ##
 this  Recurrent Neural Network with Long Short Term memory based project predict the google price which learn from previous openning price.